YSLIU627/RL_KIT/README.md

 # RL_KIT
-This is a comprehensive tool box for reinforcement learning research.
+This is a comprehensive tool box for Reinforcement Learning research.

 Some frequently used RL algorithms are included in the 'example' folder, such as DQN and PPO and the detailed list is here: